lucacrippa88/watson-assistant-php/README.md

 Send push notification: to be updated.

-Send emails: to be updated.
+### Send emails

+You can train the Chatbot to understand when the user is asking to create an email message.